Real-to-Sim for Highly Cluttered Environments via Physics-Consistent Inter-Object Reasoning: Experiment

 \subsection{Simulation Experiments}

 All simulation experiments are conducted in the PyBullet physics engine \cite{coumans2016pybullet}, as illustrated in Fig.~\ref{fig:sim_result}.
 We use object assets from the Google Scanned Objects (GSO) dataset \cite{downs2022google}, and the YCB object set \cite{calli2015benchmarking}.
 For each dataset, we construct 20 highly cluttered tabletop scenes.
 Each scene contains between 4 and 15 objects, randomly sampled from the dataset and manually arranged to form diverse inter-object relationships, including supporting, leaning, and close-proximity contacts.
-All experiments are conducted on a standard PC with an Intel i9-7900X CPU and a GeForce RTX 3080 GPU (10GB VRAM).
-Our optimization time increases with the number of objects and the depth of the contact hierarchy.
-For scenes with 4–6 objects, the average runtime is 5 mins, while for scenes with 14–15 objects, it increases to 20 mins.

 To assess physical stability, reconstructed scenes are re-simulated in PyBullet under gravity.
-All physical properties are automatically estimated through our optimization process.
-We report four stability metrics: stability ratio (Stab.), settling time (Set.), average translational velocity ($V_t$), and average rotational velocity ($\Omega_t$).
-The stability ratio is defined as: $\text{Stab.} \% = \frac{\text{stable instances}}{\text{all instances}}$, where an instance is considered stable if the translational pose change is below 5 cm and the Euler angles change is below $5^\circ$ over the simulation horizon.
+All physical properties are automatically estimated through our optimization process. \rd{We report the average computation time per scene as an efficiency measurement.} We report four stability metrics: stability ratio (Stab.), settling time (Set.), average translational velocity ($V_t$), and average rotational velocity ($\Omega_t$).
+The stability ratio is defined as: $\text{Stab.} \% = \frac{\text{stable instances}}{\text{all instances}}$, where an instance is considered stable if the translational pose change is below 5 cm and the Euler angles change is below $5^\circ$ over the rollout horizon.
 We also report the geometry quality with Chamfer Distance (CD), F-Score (FS), and Intersection over Union (IoU), and rendering quality using PSNR, SSIM, and LPIPS.

 We compare our approach with representative instance-aware 3D scene reconstruction methods.
 For single-image input, we adopt SAM3D+ICP \cite{chen2025sam}, which combines a recent foundation model with ICP-based pose refinement.
-We further include a video-based baseline, HoloScene \cite{xia2025holoscene}, which performs sampling-based physical reasoning via Monte Carlo Tree Search.
+We further include a video-based baseline, HoloScene \cite{xia2025holoscene}, which performs sampling-based physical reasoning via Monte Carlo Tree Search. \rd{All experiments are conducted on a PC with an Intel i9-7900X CPU and a NVIDIA RTX 3080 GPU (10GB VRAM), whereas HoloScene \cite{xia2025holoscene} is evaluated on an RTX 4090 GPU (24GB VRAM).
+Our optimization time increases with the number of objects and the depth of the contact hierarchy.
+For scenes with 4–6 objects, the average runtime is 5 mins, while for scenes with 14–15 objects, it increases to 20 mins.
+Geometry-aware pose optimization takes about 10\% of the runtime, while physics-based joint optimization accounts for the remaining 90\%.}

 As summarized in Table~\ref{tab:sim_result}, our method achieves the highest physical stability across both datasets while maintaining competitive geometry and rendering quality.
 Unlike SAM3D+ICP, which does not incorporate physical reasoning, our framework improves the stability ratio by an average of $38\%$, and consistently reduces both translational and rotational velocities to near zero, indicating convergence to a stable static equilibrium.
 On the other hand, HoloScene \cite{xia2025holoscene} removes all geometric inter-penetration after its hypothesis sampling stage, which often degrades local geometry near contact regions, especially in densely populated scenes where multiple objects interact (e.g., a fruit plate in the fourth row in Fig. \ref{fig:sim_result}).